-If you observe anything that seems suspicious or out of the ordinary but not immediately threatening, notify your instructor, supervisor, or any administrator and report the incident online:
+If you observe anything that seems suspicious or out of the ordinary but not immediately threatening, notify your instructor, supervisor, or any administrator and report the incident online: www.btc.edu/AboutBTC/Safety/indexSafety.aspx

-http://www.btc.edu/AboutBTC/Safety/indexSafety.aspx

 Various campus departments cooperatively address safety issues.
-The offices of Instruction, Administrative Services, Human Resources, and Student Services work with Facilities, the Behavior Intervention Team, and Emergency Response Team, to prevent and manage situations that threaten to disrupt the learning environment.
+The offices of Instruction, Administrative Services, Human Resources, and Student Services work with Emergency Preparedness/ Safety, the Behavior Intervention Team, and Emergency Response Team, to prevent and manage situations that threaten to disrupt the learning environment.
+If you" see something, say something".